 WiBACK nodes can typically be powered via wide-range DC input, Power-Over-Ethernet (PoE), or a built-in solar charger incl. battery.

 Our latest WBACK-4-Connect node features a built-in solar charger for LiFePo batteries.
 The built-in battery has been dimensioned for 24/7/365 operation for areas roughly within the equatorial belt.
 The lifetime of this battery is about five years.
 This node just requires an external solar panel (about 100W) to be operational.

 Hence, unless the node is not stolen or damaged otherwise, such WiBACK nodes have extremely low maintenance requirements and are perfectly suited for remote deployments.

-Rather an R&D topic, an option to save costs on energy supply is to consider the question if network performance or even availability may depend on the temporal availability of energy (i.e. day vs. night usage).
-By closely monitoring the incoming energy and the charge level of its batteries, the network may limit its resources to critical services.
+Rather an R&D topic, an option to save costs on energy supply is to consider whether network performance or even availability may depend on the temporal availability of energy (i.e., day vs. night usage).
+By closely monitoring the incoming energy and its batteries' charge level, the network may limit its resources to critical services.
 While the building blocks for such a dynamic network are available within WiBACK, a proper algorithm would have to be developed.